FinnArundel/boscode-doc/doc/busking/README.md

 25. Where I end and you beginning
 26. The Middle (DJ Snake)
 27. Halo
-28. Love yourself (Capo 4)
+28. Love yourself
 29. Everybody Wants To Rule the World
 30. For Absent Friends